 Ten years after David Allen’s bestselling productivity book Getting Things Done, scientific research caught up.
-We now know why the system is so popular and so effective.

 We now know why the popular system is so effective.

 The key behind GTD is writing everything down and sorting it effectively.
 This act of planning reduces the burden on the brain, which is struggling to hold the mental list of all the things we have to do.
 Releasing the burden of unfinished tasks on the mind frees it up to become more effective.

 This act of planning reduces the burden on the brain, which is struggling to hold the mental list of all the things we have to do.
 Releasing the burden of unfinished tasks on the mind frees it up to become more effective.